hjhart/the_rotten_pirate/README.md

 	rspec spec

 So far this has been tested on ruby-1.9.2-p290 on OSX 10.6

+### Automate with a cron job

+Run `crontab -e` and paste the following into there to start a new cronjob.
+It will run every 2 days at 12:30am.
+Make sure the change `cd ~/Sites/the_rotten_pirate` to the directory where your code lives.

+	30 0 1,3,5,7,9,11,13,15,17,19,21,23,25,27,29,31 * * /bin/bash -l -c 'cd ~/Sites/the_rotten_pirate && bundle exec rake execute --silent >> /dev/null 2>&1'

 ### Play with code

 	Thanks to echoe, you can get a irb session loaded with the classes loaded inside of it.

 		rake console
 		TheRottenPirate.execute

-### Do this automatically from now on!

-Run `crontab -e` and paste the following into there to start a new cronjob.
-It will run every 2 days at 12:30am.
-Make sure the change `cd ~/Sites/the_rotten_pirate` to the directory where your code lives.

-	30 0 1,3,5,7,9,11,13,15,17,19,21,23,25,27,29,31 * * /bin/bash -l -c 'cd ~/Sites/the_rotten_pirate && bundle exec rake execute --silent >> /dev/null 2>&1'
+### The algorithm for scoring torrents

+Inside of The Pirate Bay results you'll see comments looking like: `"Great movie, A - 10, V - 10"`

+This means that the audio track is rated a 10, and the video the same.
+I'm paginating through every page of comments from the pirate bay and analyzing the comments for those sort of ratings.
+I then average them up.
+Since one vote of a 9 should be "scored" less than 5 votes of 9's, I'm adding a booster to scores that have a lot of votes.
+This boost is calculated on a logarithmic scale (So that 40 votes of 5 doesn't end up beating 5 votes of 9).
+It is then summed to the average of the score to product the total.

+When you turn on the `["comments"]["quality"]` setting in the configuration it will parse through the comments and try to find the highest video quality of all the videos.
+If you turn it off, it will just grab the search result with the highest seeds (for quick downloading)

 ### Potential TODOS